 There are two major types of tents: three season and four season.
 The three season tent will be fine for most anything except for as you may have guessed, winter camping.
 While most of us won’t be camping in the winter, if that’s your thing, then be sure to get a tent rated as a four season.
 It will be made of a thicker more durable material.

-The good news is that even the “cheaper” tents in the $200 to $300 range are pretty good nowadays.
-For our recommendations on backpacking tents, see this guide.
+The good news is that even the “cheaper” camping and backpacking tents in the $200 to $300 range are pretty good nowadays.
 All these tents will come with the tie-downs and stakes.
-One other thing to consider, if there is any chance of rain or the ground being wet or damp, seriously consider bringing a tarp to put down.
+One other thing to consider, if there is any chance of rain or the ground being wet or damp, seriously consider atarp to put down under your tent.

 To get a decent sleeping bag, figure you’re going to have to spend somewhere between $75 and $150.
-And unless you are really roughing it, an air filled pad that goes between your sleeping bag and the ground will make for an immensely more comfortable night’s sleep.
-The Klymit Static V Lightweight Sleeping Pad is a solid option.
+And unless you are really roughing it, an air filled sleeping pad that goes between your sleeping bag and the ground will make for an immensely more comfortable night’s sleep.

 Flashlights, Lanterns and Headlamps: